Face-to-Face Interviews: Secrets, Tricks and Tips

 Study the job description and prepare stories.

-Carefully think through each element of the job description for the position you are interviewing for beforehand and prepare concrete examples of when, where and how you have done all the specific things described in that job description.
+Carefully think through each element of the job description (assuming you have one) for the position you are interviewing for beforehand and prepare concrete examples of when, where and how you have done all the specific things described in that job description.
 Telling stories is a very powerful interview technique.
 Prepare brief stories about your past accomplishments and experiences that illustrate how you provided value to your past employers … and by inference, how you would bring similar value to a new company.
 Be ready to tell your stories and demonstrate with details how you fit each and every requirement they listed.
 Try to work those stories into your conversation in a natural way during your interview.